v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 4 – Prepare for External Access using Microsoft Teams

 When you get to Module 4, you will perform a lab in which you will create a new service request ticketing system.
 One of the tasks within that lab requires you to collaborate with one of your fellow student's Microsoft 365 tenant through Microsoft Teams.
-To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Microsoft Teams so that you can communicate with your fellow student's domain.
+To enable this communication between your Microsoft 365 tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Microsoft Teams so that you can communicate with your fellow student's domain.
 By default, the system is set to allow access to all external domains.
-However, Adatum's CTO wants to limit exposure to just the domain of your fellow student, who will take on the role of an external IT consultant who is working with Adatum.
+However, for security reasons, Adatum's CTO wants to limit exposure to just the domain of your fellow student, who will take on the role of an external IT consultant who is working with Adatum in the Module 4 lab exercises.

 **Important:** When you modify the External Access feature to limit access to a specific domain, it can take a couple of hours for your system to propagate the change through your tenant.
 Therefore, you will configure this External Access feature in this task so that the internal changes made by the system have time to propagate through your tenant by the time you eventually get to the Module 4 lab.